roboticslab-uc3m/kinematics-dynamics/CONTRIBUTING.md

 * Feel free to attach any other information illustrating the issue if copying and pasting text is not an option.

 Notes:
-* We follow the [GitFlow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow/) git workflow.
+* We follow the [Forking](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow/) Git workflow.